infrawatch/telemetry-framework-client/tripleo/README.md

 `qdr.yaml`) and the `collectd-environment.yaml` environment (configuration via `collectd.yaml`).

-# When TLS is enabled.
+# Deploying When InternalTLS is enabled.

 Currently cert files can be generated for metrics_qdr via enabling internal TLS, which can be used to secure internal communication, # NOTE(vinaykns) at present this may not be useful but